Leslie Fram: Career

 On June 16, 2008, Fram was appointed Program Director at Emmis Communications-owned 101.9 WRXP-FM ("the New York Rock Experience") in New York City.
 In addition to her duties as Program Director, Fram co-hosted the WRXP show with former MTV/VH1 personality Matt Pinfield.
 The show was originally broadcast during the morning drive slot from 6 AM to 10 AM but moved to mid-days from 10 AM to 3 PM until WRXP switched formats on July 15, 2011.

 Fram is currently the Senior Vice President of Music Strategy at Country Music Television One Country in Nashville.

-Recognition

-Fram was the first woman to receive the T.J.
-Martell Award in recognition of outstanding performance in the music industry.

-In 2000 and 2001, she was named Program Director of the Year by the Gavin Report and Program Director of the Year by Radio & Records.